DataScienceSpecialization/courses/06_StatisticalInference/01_03_Expectations/index.md

 ---
 ## Simulation experiment
+Simulating normals with mean 0 and variance 1 versus averages of 10 normals from the same population

 <img src="assets/fig/unnamed-chunk-4.png" title="plot of chunk unnamed-chunk-4" alt="plot of chunk unnamed-chunk-4" style="display: block; margin: auto;" />

 ---
 ## Averages of x die rolls

 <img src="assets/fig/unnamed-chunk-5.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" style="display: block; margin: auto;" />

 ---
 ## Averages of x coin flips
 <img src="assets/fig/unnamed-chunk-6.png" title="plot of chunk unnamed-chunk-6" alt="plot of chunk unnamed-chunk-6" style="display: block; margin: auto;" />

+---
+## Sumarizing what we know
+- The sample mean is an estimate of the population mean
+- The sample mean is unbiased (it's distribution is centered at what it's trying to estimate)
+- The more data that goes into the sample mean, the more concentrated its density / mass function is around what it's estimating
+- Its variance decreases

 ---